YuBlum/stark-lang/README.md

 def @an_actual_identifier : 20; # 'some_random_identifier' is defined here with the value of 20
 ```

-The `meta.expr`, similarlly to `meta.iden`, can accept expressions directly on it's definition:
+The `meta.expr`, similarly to `meta.iden`, can accept expressions directly on it's definition:
 ```
 def an_actual_expression : meta.expr 3 + 4;
 def something : () i32 => @an_actual_expression; # 'something' returns 7